Nigeria: Curfews in place amid reports of deaths at protests – DW – 08/02/2024

 A 24-hour curfew has been imposed in the northern state of Kano, the second-largest in the country, after the looting of government and public properties.

-The protests, under the slogan "#EndBadGovernanceInNigeria," come amid soaring inflation and public anger of policy's made by President Bola Tinubu's government.
+The protests, under the slogan "#EndBadGovernanceInNigeria," come amid soaring inflation and public anger at policies made by President Bola Tinubu's government.

+The rallies on Thursday kicked off with protesters carrying banners, chanting songs, and listing their demands, including the reinstatement of gas and electricity subsidies.

+The demonstrations come as a larger wave of unrest over living costs spreads across Africa in places like Kenya and Uganda.

 rm/ab (Reuters, AP)